joshuaharry/eco/docker/README.md

 $ docker images
 ```

-to get the scotty docker <image-id>, and then:
+to get the eco docker <image-id>, and then:

 ```shell
 $ docker rmi <image-id>